Bira/octopus-carnival/_drafts/lphr-scene-08.md

 I roll a 2 on the d10.
 This would normally signal an Interrupt Scene that was completely different from our expectations, but let's be real here, I don't wanna.
-I spent months procrastrinating on this one because Foundry was being cantakerous, only to sit find out that the Foundry things I needed to do only took like 5 minutes with a bit of creativity.
-And now I want to do the thing I prepared for.
+After all that time being anxious about preparation, I want to do the thing I prepared for.

 Let's try to divine what an _altered_ scene would look like here, however.
 If it's something cool I'll add it in.